PhilChodrow/PIC16A/project.md

 <div class="fancy-h1"> Project Components </div>

 Your project should be contained and submitted in a single Jupyter notebook.
 You'll perform components of the project in different notebooks over the course of the scheduled Discussion periods and homework assignments.
 Your group is responsible for moving the required code into your final project file.
+You may find it useful to employ [Google Colab](https://colab.research.google.com/), which allows collaboration on Jupyter Notebooks similarly to, say, Google Docs.

 Your project should contain the following sections: